Blue Flag Awards

 Although I personally love the remote beaches we have in the UK, lots do look for the family-friendly Blue Flag beaches.
 But do you understand what a beaches Blue Flag actually means?

-Beaches are awarded the Blue Flag for one season at a time based on compliance with a strict criteria.
+Beaches are awarded the Blue Flag for one season at a time based on compliance with strict criteria.
 If the criteria are not fulfilled during the season or the conditions change, the Blue Flag may be withdrawn.
-The list is normally published late May each year, and we publish the changes as they are announced, see previous winners here.
+The list is normally published in late May each year, and we publish the changes as they are announced, see previous winners here.

 Environmental Education and Information